Watch Concepts Come Alive

 Seeing an experiment performed makes learning even more powerful.
-Below are demonstrations from our books, where simple materials are transformed into meaningful scientific exploration.
-These activities show how everyday objects can reveal important scientific principles in action.
+Below are demonstrations from our books, where simple materials are transformed into meaningful exploration.
+These activities show how everyday objects can reveal important learning principles in action.

 Expansion of Air